Text & photographs: Claire Lessiau

 - Make sure to check the opening hours of both the Catacombs of Domitilla and the Catacombs of Saint Callixtus.

 - To explore these catacombs, the best way is to rent a Vespa or a bike.
+For bicycle, including mountain bikes and e-bikes, and scooter rentals, including Vespas, refer to Easy Bike Rent Rome.

 - These catacombs can easily be visited while touring the Via Appia by bicycle.